IdentityServer/Documentation/docsv2/pop/consuming.md

 ## Middleware to validate HTTP request against proof of possession key

-Once the above code is able to locate and validate the access token from within the PoP token, the HTTP request must be validated.
+Once the above code is able to locate and validate the access token from within the PoP token, the signature in the PoP token must be validated against the current HTTP request.
 To perform this validation, simply register the `HttpSignatureValidationMiddleware` in the Katana pipeline after the access token validation middleware.

 It will look like this: